julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

     > pip install pymysql

 In this particular project we gonna use the [PyMySQL](https://pypi.org/project/pymysql/) driver.However there are others that you can use.
 Feel free to modify for a driver of your own choose.

+For the last stage, and to be able to connect to the MongoDB Database on Atlas you need to install another package: "pymongo[srv]"

+    > python3.10 -m pip install "pymongo[srv]"

 ### Step 2: Connect to MySQL Database